OAGr/js-hch/README.md

 # react-hch
 A simple hch-like system done in javascript.
 All state is currently stored in the code.
+Question trees are visualized in React.
 Users build trees by directly editing the source code.
 The app is currently useful for experimentation, though is pretty basic.

 ## TODO
 - Budgets and similar could be added by adding redux or similar.
 State would have to be stored in an external system.